Yes ogproxy too is functionnal on dev

 I was curious why.

-If you consider the origins of ajax
+If you consider the origins of

-and the reason why it exists in the first place, it’s fairly easy to see why it is still commonplace despite more modern approaches such as fetch
+and the reason why it exists in the first place, itโs fairly easy to see why it is still commonplace despite more modern approaches such asfetch

-jQuery provided a “shortcut” / convenient way to write code that filled this void, and did it efficiently.
+exist. jQuery was created to address the (at the time) void of missing functionality that vanilla JS had.
+The deficit was enough for jQuery to fill this void for many years, and itโs always much harder to take something away from someone rather than not giving it to them in the first place.jQuery provided a โshortcutโ / convenient way to write code that filled this void, and did it efficiently.
 Admittedly, it did come with an entire army of other functionality that you may not have needed, but developers were willing to overlook that because of the essential function it brought to the table and they needed.
 Given the statement above, jQuery quickly became an accepted standard and embedded itself into a variety of platforms - WordPress being the most prominent.
 With the popularity of jQuery, like any programming language, comes technical debt.
 Anything that is intrinsically sewn into a product to make it work rapidly becomes a dependency, and hard to remove without seriously impacting the functionality of a product - in some cases, removing it entirely would make that same product completely inoperable.

-So my question is there any technical reason why people haven’t all moved to using fetch now, which is more modern, has advantages and doesn’t require JQuery?
+So my question is there any technical reason why people havenโt all moved to using fetch now, which is more modern, has advantages and doesnโt require JQuery?

-Purists will argue that Vanilla JS has advanced over the years, and contains far greater power than jQuery could every have, and they’d be right.
-However, what Vanilla JS doesn’t have is impact.
+Purists will argue that Vanilla JS has advanced over the years, and contains far greater power than jQuery could every have, and theyโd be right.
+However, what Vanilla JS doesnโt have is impact.
 In a utopian world, jQuery would never have existed, and Vanilla JS would reign supreme.
 As is always the case, gaps in the market are always created by the desire to fulfil a particular function, and this specific gap was filled by jQuery - the real genesis being the inherent differences between Internet Exploder (intended pun) and other browsers who adopted standards rather than (unlike Microsoft) try to re-invent the wheel and force developers to adopt their way of thinking as oppose to using industry standard.

 jQuery gave developers a level playing field in the sense that it became possible to use the same code across multiple browsers and maintain interoperability - more importantly, less is more in the sense that shims and polyfills were no longer required to accommodate a browser that effectively spoke a different language to everyone else, yet wanted to be in the same boat.
-With IE’s dominance over the years as the #1 browser, developers needed to make sure that their code worked on all browsers, and this how jQuery came to divide and conquer.
+With IEโs dominance over the years as the #1 browser, developers needed to make sure that their code worked on all browsers, and this how jQuery came to divide and conquer.

-Also, consider Bootstrap. jQuery is bundled with this specific product, and being arguably the best framework for creating mobile first websites (and the de facto standard), and still an industry favourite after all these years, jQuery is not going anywhere anytime soon.
+standard was way superior than anything they could create from scratch and claim as their own, and out of the IE ashes rising like a Phoenix, Edge was born, leaving complex IE only compatibility behind and embracing a new future where all browsers finally speak the same language, and adopt HTML5 standards along with CSS3 (for example).Also, consider Bootstrap. jQuery is bundled with this specific product, and being arguably the best framework for creating mobile first websites (and the de facto standard), and still an industry favourite after all these years, jQuery is not going anywhere anytime soon.
 The release of jQuery 4 has been delayed multiple times, but if you consider the sheer number of websites that still use it, any sunset decisions will have a major impact on how the web currently works without a viable replacement that does not mean completely recoding every single affected site - of which there would easily be millions.

 @Panda said in Coding question: fetch vs $.ajax call from Shopify: